CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 CAT Eligibility Criteria

 Join iQuanta’s diversified student community for free and prepare with other 4.1L+ peers.
-Get access to 24*7 doubt-solving, mentorship, free webinars, etc all at one single platform.
+Get access to 24/7 doubt-solving, mentorship, free webinars, etc., all at one single platform.

 ParticularsDetails

-Minimum Marks (For General/EWS/OBC)50% or equivalent CGPA
+Minimum Marks (For General/EWS/OBC)50% marks or equivalent CGPA is required

-Minimum Marks (For SC/ST/PwD)45% or equivalent CGPA
+Minimum Marks (For SC/ST/PwD)45% marks or equivalent CGPA is required

-Final Year StudentsEligible for provisional admission
+Final Year StudentsEligible for provisional admission if carrying valid proof from the university authorities.

 Age LimitNo age limit